-IPCC 2C1, Key category for CO2 NFR 2C1 Last update: 06.06.12
+IPCC 2C1 NFR 2C1 Last update: 29.05.13

 Three plants producing iron and steel are included in the Norwegian inventory, one of these report only emission figures for particles.
 One plant producing titanium dioxide slag also produces pig iron as a by-product.
-The raw material is the mineral ilmenite, and coal is used as a reducing agent.
-Various components are emitted during the production process.
-At present, these CO_2 emissions are registered under 2B5, whereas other components are registered under 2C1.
+All emissions from this plant are registered under 2B5.
 For a steel producing plant, process emissions of CO_2 come from the consumption of various types of scrap iron.

-SO_2 originates from the sulphur in the reducing agent used, while NO_x is produced primarily by the high temperature oxidation of nitrogen in the air.
 Heavy metal emissions are due to the metallurgical melting process and the content of heavy metals in the raw materials used.
 Particles are also emitted during the process.

-In the Norwegian emission inventory, emission figures for CO2, annually reported to the Climate and Pollution Agency, are used.
+In the Norwegian emission inventory, emission figures for CO2, annually reported to the Norwegian Environment Agency, are used.